 General Counsellors wear many hats, and if you are interested in this type of role, you will be responsible for…

-- Connecting with your campers in order to understand the type of leadership and care they need to thrive at camp – this means learning their interests, fears and particular motivations.
+- Connecting with your campers – this means learning their interests, fears and particular motivations.

-- Encouraging and supporting your campers through difficult experiences as well as championing their successes.
+- Encouraging and supporting your kids through difficult experiences, such as homesickness, as well as championing their successes.

 · Activity Specialists